jessbudd/eleventyone-blog-2019/src/site/blog/add-old-post-content-warning-in-eleventy.md

 The date comparison takes place at build time because the website is statically generated.
 This means the difference in time calculated will be off by however long it's been since I triggered the last build.

-My posting is sporadic, so this will definitely happen.
+My posting is sporadic, so sometimes a post could be more than 2 years old without the warning.
 But even with this limitation it suits my use case - so I'm happy!